derenrich/trachs/README.md

 ## Docker Image

 The Docker image is automatically built and published to GitHub Container Registry on every push to main.
+For that case you should use the prod docker-compose yaml.

 **Pull the latest image:**